Ali Askari: Death

-In June 1978, Ali Askari, Dr. Khalid Sa'id, and Sheikh Hussein Yezidi were sent on a mission to pick up arms from Kurdish villages located inside the Turkish border in order to support the new Kurdish revolution in Iraq.
+In June 1978, Ali Askari, Dr. Khalid Sa'id, Rauf Beg, and Sheikh Hussein Yezidi were sent on a mission to pick up arms from Kurdish villages located inside the Turkish border in order to support the new Kurdish revolution in Iraq.
 With them, written instructions from Talabani that they were to wipe out KDP bases in Turkey.
-Ali Askari was intent on ignoring instructions to attack KDP as he had already established respectable relations with KDP in Baradust area.
-However, a copy of Talabani's letter found its way to Sami Abd al-Rahman, via Kurdish tribes in Turkey.
+The four were intent on ignoring instructions to attack KDP as he had already established respectable relations with KDP in Bradost area.
+However, a copy of Talabani's letter found its way to Sami Abdul Rahman, via Kurdish tribes in Turkey.
 Armed with solid evidence of Talabani's intentions to attack KDP forces, but unaware of Askari's intent on ignoring these orders, KDP under Sami planned an ambush of their own.
 As claimed by the KDP and their supporters, the PUK claim it was over the fact the KDP was opposed to a revival of armed conflict after its suppression in 1975 in addition to the political split that had already existed in the PDK which lead to the formation of the PUK, and the KDP were supported by both Iraq and Turkey in their attack according to most sources.
 Ali Askari and his force of 800 Peshmerga were attacked en route to the Turkish border town of Hakkâri by Iraqi and Iranian Airstrikes and ground forces.
 By the time they arrived in Baradust with low ammunition, Askari made routine contact with KDP and predicted no hostilities.
 But later upon entering Turkey, Askari and his 800 Peshmerga were ambushed by KDP who were expecting them based on the information given by Kurdish tribes in Turkey, with whom KDP had stronger relations than PUK did.
 Askari's men split into different groups, some fought their way southwards, some returned to Iran, while others surrendered to Iraqi forces and Askari himself along with remaining PUK forces surrendered to KDP after heavy losses.
 Dr. Khalid Said and his men who split up from Askari before the ambush were also forced to surrender.
-Ali Askari and Dr. Khalid Said were executed on orders from Sami Abd al-Rahman.
+Ali Askari and Dr. Khalid Said were executed on orders from Sami Abdul Rahman.
 The killing of Ali Askari was already damaging for internal Kurdish affairs however the manner of his execution, by an RPG-7, made the matter even harder to over-come, which was ordered by Mustafa Barzani himself.
-The event is sometimes referred to among Kurds as "The Hakkari Massacre".The impact of the event has embittered internal Kurdish affairs, while it has helped foreign powers gain more success in dividing the Kurds politically.
+The event is sometimes referred to among Kurds as "The Hakkari Massacre".
+The impact of the event has embittered internal Kurdish affairs, while it has helped foreign powers gain more success in dividing the Kurds politically.